AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/aor-advertisers/segment-performance.md

 ---

-# Segmentleistungsbericht{#segment-performance-report}
+# Segment Performance Report{#segment-performance-report}

-Der [!UICONTROL Segment Performance] Bericht vergleicht zugeordnete und nicht zugeordnete Segmente nach Impressionen und Konversionsraten.
+The [!UICONTROL Segment Performance] report compares mapped and unmapped segments by impressions and conversion rates.
 Ein zugeordnetes Segment ist ein Segment, das Sie erstellen und an ein Ziel für das Targeting senden.
 Ein nicht zugeordnetes Segment ist ein Segment, das Sie erstellt, aber nicht an ein Ziel für das Targeting gesendet haben.
 Beim Vergleich dieser verschiedenen Segmenttypen innerhalb und zwischen Berichten können Sie vorhandene Kampagnen optimieren und überflüssige Segmente suchen, die Sie möglicherweise an ein Ziel für Targeting senden möchten.

-## So lesen Sie die zugeordneten Segmentergebnisse {#read-mapped-segment-results}
+## How to Read Your Mapped Segment Results {#read-mapped-segment-results}

-Der [!UICONTROL Segment Performance] zugeordnete Bericht zeigt alle Segmente an, die Sie erstellt und an ein Ziel für Targeting gesendet haben.
-Die Position Ihrer zugeordneten Segmente in einem Bericht kann Ihnen sehr viel darüber informieren, welche Segmente gute Leistungen bringen und wo Sie möglicherweise einige Anpassungen vornehmen müssen.
+The mapped [!UICONTROL Segment Performance] report displays all the segments you created and sent to a destination for targeting.The position of your mapped segments in a report can tell you a lot about which segments are performing well and where you might need to make some adjustments.

 Um den Bericht zu lesen, können Sie die Ergebnisse in 4 Abschnitte mit imaginären Zeilen (Rot) und die im Beispielbericht unten stehenden Kategorien unterteilen.